wso2-attic/ballerina-integrator/docs/content/src/observability/observing-a-service.md

 There are mainly two systems involved in collecting and visualizing the metrics.
 [Prometheus](https://prometheus.io/) is used to collect the metrics from the Ballerina service and [Grafana](https://grafana.com/) can connect to Prometheus and visualize the metrics in the dashboard.

-To understand how you can observe Ballerina services, let’s consider a service that converts JSON to XML.
+To understand how you can observe Ballerina services, let’s consider the Healthcare Service used in the Quick Start Guide.

 ![alt text](../assets/img/prometheus-grafana.png)